We always have opportunities for adults to volunteer with us to help us continue to offer amazing experiences to our young people.

 - Background Support Volunteers

 What does a Section Volunteer do?

 Section volunteers are the uniformed leaders you see every week.
 Working on a weekly basis with either Beavers (aged 6 – 8), Cubs (aged 8 – 10.5), Scouts (aged 10.5 – 14) or Explorers (aged 14 – 18), they run games, activities, events and even camps, ensuring our members have a brilliant time whilst learning new skills and gaining valuable life experiences.
-There are no qualifications required to volunteer with a section – just enthusiasm and a desire to have a good time yourself.
+There are no qualifications required to volunteer with a section; just enthusiasm and a desire to have a good time yourself.
 We have a comprehensive yet flexible training scheme that we can tailor around your needs so you can learn on the go.
 We have lots of experienced volunteers who can guide you through the process and you don’t need to have any previous Scouting experience.

-Some of our section volunteers will prefer running games, others will be happier keeping badge records up to date, or buying resources ready for the next activity – whatever your preference, there is a role for you.
+Some of our section volunteers will prefer running games, others will be happier keeping badge records up to date, or buying resources ready for the next activity; whatever your preference, there is a role for you.

-For volunteers who cannot help out every week, or who have a specific set of skills they would like to share, an Occasional Helper is the role to go for.
-Some occasional helpers will signup to a rota, to help the Section Volunteers once or twice a term with a section.
+For volunteers who cannot help out every week, or who have a specific set of skills they would like to share, an Occasional Helper or Special Skills Instructor is the role to go for.
+Some will sign up to a rota, to help the Section Volunteers once or twice a term with a section.
 Others have a skill they are willing to teach to our young people.
 So you might be a great climbing or kayaking instructor, or maybe your passion is cooking or craftwork?
 You could come and run an evening activity or weekend day session, teaching our members your skills.
 Perhaps you have a skill or interest that is completely new to us?
 Passionate about local history?
 Big into computer gaming?
 Do you do a martial art?
 Perhaps you work for a interesting company?
 Anything that our could be entertaining or educational for our members is what we are looking for.